eju1377/imdb-top-250-analysis/README.md

 ![Movies Per Decade Chart](assets/charts/movies_decade.png "Movies Per Decade Chart")
 * Which certificate category has the highest-rated films?
 ![Certificate vs Rating Chart](assets/charts/certificate_rating.png "Certificate vs Rating Chart")

+## Statistical Analysis
+I conducted descriptive statistics on the data from the "Rating" and "Year" columns to explore what rating and year the top 250 movies are clustered around.
+I found that the top 250 movies are clustered around a mean rating of 8.3 and the year 1988.
+Most of the movies were released within 30 years.
+The movies in the top 250 are within 1.3 points on the IMBd rating scale.